sammysiegel/MAGNA-U/docs/MNP.md

    `(k_shell, k_core)`where k_shell is the magnetic anisotropy constant of the shell, and k_core is the magnetic anisotropy constant of the core, all in J/m<sup>3</sup>.
      - *default value:* `(2e4, 5.4e4)`
- - `axes`: This is used to specify the easy axes for uniaxial anistropy in each MNP.
-   If you omit this argument, a new random set of easy axes will be generated, but you can pass a list of axes here if you want to use predefined easy axes.
-     - *default value:* `None`
  - `shape`: the shape of one layer of MNPs.
 Current options are `'hexagon'`, `'circle'`, and `'rectangle'`.
      - *default value:* `'hexagon'`
  - `form`: the method of packing/stacking.
 Current options are `'fcc'` (face-centered cubic),